jorgenriseth/gonzo/docs/index.md

   have not been polished before publication.
 - **Visualization (Unpolished)**: MRI visualization tools and analysis notebooks.
-These notebooks were mainly used to generate the figure for the article, and might not be of large interest.
+These notebooks were mainly used to generate the figure for the article, and are mainly included for transparency.

 ## Getting Started